-The AASB has issued a number of new standards and amended Accounting Standards that have mandatory application dates for future reporting periods, some of which are relevant to the company.
+The AASB have issued new standards and amended Accounting Standards that have mandatory application dates for future reporting periods, some of which are relevant to the company.
 The company has decided not to early adopt any of the new and amended pronouncements.
 The company's assessment of the new and amended pronouncements that are relevant to the company but applicable in future reporting periods is set out below:

-AASB 9 Financial Instruments and associated Amending Standards (applicable to annual reporting periods beginning on or after 1 January 2018).

-AASB 16 Leases (applicable to annual reporting periods beginning on or after 1 January 2019).
+- AASB 16 Leases (applicable to annual reporting periods beginning on or after 1 January 2019). - AASB 1058 Income of Not-For-Profit Entities (applicable to annual reporting periods beginning on or after 1 January 2019).